dS/CFT Correspondence from a Defect Operator: Discussion and Conclusion

 In this work, we have realized the dS/CFT correspondence for heavy bulk particles whose conformal dimensions possess imaginary parts.
-In contrast, light particles have real-valued conformal dimensions $\Delta$ and $d-\Delta$, and for these cases, the $PT$ transformation alone is not sufficient.
-Instead, one must incorporate the HKLL bulk reconstruction procedure, together with a shadow transformation that exchanges the conformal dimensions of boundary operators, followed by the inverse HKLL map.
+In contrast, light particles have real-valued conformal dimensions $\Delta$ and $d-\Delta$.
 This structure is precisely what appears in the study of light fields in cosmology, where such mixed-dimension behavior plays a central role in inflationary correlators.
-It would therefore be exciting to explore the interplay between shadow transformations, bulk reconstruction, and non-Hermitian defect structures in the light-particle regime of the dS/CFT correspondence.
+It would therefore be exciting to explore the interplay between bulk reconstruction and non-Hermitian defect structures in the light-particle regime of the dS/CFT correspondence.